-Cowboy Breakfast casserole with bacon, bits of vegetables, black beans and tons of shredded cheese is the most loaded breakfast casserole you will ever eat.
+Cowboy Breakfast Casserole with bacon, bits of vegetables, black beans, and tons of shredded cheese is the most loaded breakfast casserole you will ever eat.
 Savory and amazing, this may be the last breakfast casserole recipe you will EVER need.

 I don’t know about you, but sometimes for breakfast, oatmeal doesn’t cut it.
 On those days that I’m craving a hearty, stick-to-your-ribs meal, nothing beats Cowboy Breakfast Casserole.
-This casserole has it all: bacon, potatoes, beans, and all of it mixed together with melty, cheesy goodness.
+This breakfast casserole has it all: bacon, potatoes, beans, and all of it mixed together with melty, cheesy goodness.

 Just like they used to do it on the range, this breakfast skillet is cooked using cast-iron.
 I LOVE working with cast iron.
 Not only does it hold and disperse heat really well, but being able to cook an entire meal in a single oven-safe skillet makes clean-up easy.

 Whether you’re cooking for a whole crew or you want some leftovers for lunch, this loaded Cowboy Breakfast Casserole does the trick.
 With potatoes, colorful peppers, beans, and just the right amount of spice, I feel like I’ve been transported to the southwest and I’m about to ride into the sunset (or, I guess in this case, sunrise).

 Oh, and did I mention it has bacon?

 Breakfast casseroles are incredibly popular around holidays that celebrate parents like Mothers day and Fathers day as well as busy holiday mornings like Easter and Christmas.
 They are simple to assemble and carry to a home for celebrations and are SO filling that when you make a breakfast casserole, you need very little extra side dishes.